 There’s no reason to break the bank during your summer vacation in New Orleans.
-From live music and festivals to museums and tours, there are plenty of free activities to take part in.
+From live music to museums and tours, there are plenty of free activities to take part in.
 No one quite does it like New Orleans.
 See our list of 35 free things to do this summer below and start exploring.

 People watch along Jackson Square